maariaw/minesweeper-helper/documentation/Testing-Document.md

 * Expert - 99 mines
   * All: 30 x 16

 I made the bot play 100 sets of 100 games for each setting and calculated the means and standard deviations of victory rates.
-The tests can be replicated by running the `TestApp` class in the project, after choosing the desired settings in the code.
-The test results can be found in the file text.txt at the root of the project.
+The tests can be replicated by running `$ ./gradlew headlessTest` in the root of the project.
+You may want to add the argument `--console=plain` to get rid of the status bar, since it gets in the way of the text UI.
+The program will ask to type in the desired settings.
+The test results can be found in the file text.txt, also in the root of the project.

 ### Accuracy